Interior

 Directions

-From mile 90 on the Seward Highway (35 miles south of Anchorage), turn left onto Alyeska Highway toward Mt.
+At mile 90 on AK-1 South/Seward Highway (35 miles south of Anchorage), turn left onto Alyeska Highway toward Mt.
 Alyeska Resort.
 After 2 miles, turn left onto Crow Creek Road.
-Continue 7 miles to the Crow Pass Trailhead at the end of the road where parking is available.
-Hike 3 miles on Crow Pass Trail with 2,080 feet elevation gain.
-The cabin is located 500 yards east of the trail.
+The trailhead is at the end of the road (7 miles).
+From the trailhead, hike 3 miles with 2,080 feet of elevation gain to reach the cabin.
+Expect small stream crossings near the cabin.

 Amenities